Naseby Information Centre

 In the forest

-Naseby’s Forest is a major attraction for bikers and walkers alike.
+Naseby Forest is a major attraction for bikers and walkers alike.
 It is privately owned by forestry company, Ernslaw One, but includes a significant area available to public access.
 The final stretch of the 112km-long Mt Ida water race winds its way through the Naseby forest and provides a flat, tranquil path, suitable for all ages and fitness levels.
-Please note that the forest is privately owned and can be closed due to high winds or if the fire risk becomes extreme.
+Please note that the forest is privately owned and can be closed for logging operations, due to high winds or if the fire risk becomes extreme.
 Fire risk readings are taken at 1pm each day and this reading determines whether the forest will be open or closed.
 Please phone Ernslaw One Forestry Headquarters to check the current status.

-Tel 03 444 9995
+Tel 03 444 9995/www.ernslaw.co.nz

 Walking